alex-cory/readme-template/README.md

 -----

 ### Some Example
-Potentiall a short summary below, but not 100% necessary.
+Potentially a short summary below, but not 100% necessary.
 ```
 This would be
 some code block
 ```

 ### Another Example
-Potentiall a short summary below, but not 100% necessary here either.
+Potentially a short summary below, but not 100% necessary here either.
 ```
 This would be
 some other block